 I will be starting that challenge now that I actually started a blog.

 Today a brief look at the paternal side of my family.
 I’m sure we all have instances of 2 families being intertwined.
-Well, in this one instance in my family, we have the mother-in-law of one sibling is the sister-in-law of the other sibling.
+Well, in this one instance in my family, we have the mother-in-law of one sibling as the sister-in-law of the other sibling.
 I think we’ll use an illustration!
 In this case, we look … Read more

 Welcome to my brand new blog.
 My challenge is to post regularly!
 My plans are to post at least once a week.
 Posts will include data on my ancestors…specifically I plan to post data that corrects bad information found on sites like ancestry.com.
 While Ancestry and FamilySearch and other similar sites are incredibly helpful, the … Read more